Did you know that a lot of pain and stiffness in your arms, elbows, and hands comes from your muscles?

-The most common cause of muscular pain in our upper extremities is muscle overload through repetitive movements.
+The most common cause of muscular pain in your upper extremities is muscle overload through repetitive movements.
 Here are some common jobs that put hand, elbows or arms at risk of such strain:

 Many people are surprised to discover that leisure activities requiring repetitive movements are also widely responsible for this overtaxing of muscles:

-As you can see, the risks of muscle over-use in daily life are considerable and the casualties are countless.
+As you can see, the risks of muscle over-use in daily life are considerable and the consequential types of damage are countless.

 In this technologically oriented world, even children are beginning to seek therapy, complaining of severe forearm, hand or finger pain caused by protracted periods on their phones, texting, typing on computer keypads, and manipulating video-game controls.